antonfch/Test-Technique/README.md

 # Fullstack Application: Symfony Backend & Next.js Frontend

+## Why These Technologies?

+### Next.js

+Next.js was chosen as the frontend framework for its many advantages, including:

+- **Server-side Rendering (SSR)** and **Static Site Generation (SSG)** for improved performance and SEO.
+- Built-in support for API routes, making it easier to handle frontend-backend interactions.
+- Optimized development and deployment experience with Vercel.

+### Shadcn

+Shadcn was used for building UI components because of:

+- Pre-built, accessible, and customizable components.
+- Modern design patterns that integrate seamlessly with Tailwind CSS.
+- Flexibility to extend components to fit specific project needs.

+### TypeScript

+TypeScript was chosen for its advantages, such as:

+- **Static typing**, which helps prevent runtime errors and improves code quality.
+- Enhanced developer experience with better autocompletion and tooling support.
+- Scalability for larger codebases.

+---

 This repository contains a fullstack application with the following structure:

 - `backend/`: Symfony backend with a MySQL database using PHPMyAdmin (via XAMPP).